FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 }
 ```
 ### Getting code onto a robot
 Now, time to run our code.
 To do this, we need to first connect to Chuck.
 To do this, go to your wifi settings, and connect to the **1076_GullLake** network.
+To check if you're fully connected, open up the **FRC Driverstation** and make sure the **Communications** light is green.

 Once we're connected to Chuck, we need to deploy your code.
 Press the small 'W' in the top right corner of VSCode to open your command palette.

 ![image](WPILibCommandPalette.png)